Wildfire (Rachel Platten album)

-Wildfire is the third studio album and the first major record label debut album by American singer and songwriter Rachel Platten.
-It was released on January 1, 2016, by Columbia Records and Sony Music Entertainment.
+Wildfire is the third studio album by American singer and songwriter Rachel Platten.
+It was her first to be released under a major record label and was released on January 1, 2016, by Columbia Records and Sony Music Entertainment.

 The album was a commercial success.
 It debuted at number five on the US Billboard 200, with 45,000 album-equivalent units (29,000 from pure album sales) in its first week.
 On March 9, 2016, the album was certified gold by the Recording Industry Association of America (RIAA) for combined sales and streaming equivalent units of 500,000 units.

 The album includes "Fight Song", released in February 2015, which peaked at number six on the Billboard Hot 100, and topped the charts in Scotland and the United Kingdom.
 The album's second single, "Stand by You", was released on September 11, 2015.
 The album's third single, "Better Place", was released on March 24, 2016.
 The album was promoted by Platten's first Headline tour "The Wildfire tour".

 On August 25, 2025, Platten announced Fight Song (Rachel's Version), a new album including re-recorded versions of "Fight Song", "Stand By You" and other songs from Wildfire.
 Fight Song (Rachel's Version) was released on September 26, 2025.